Andriy Kobolyev: CEO of Naftogaz

-Andriy Kobolyev has worked to transform the creaking monopoly Naftogaz into a competitor in the regional energy market capable of generating needed cash.

-The gas giant's financial performance has improved under Kobolyev.
-When he took over in March 2014, Naftogaz lost billions of dollars a year.
-In 2018, it turned a profit and contributed 15 percent of the government's revenue through tax and dividend payments.

-From 2015 to 2019 – net contributions to the state budget were +$9bn.
+Kobolyev worked to transform Naftogaz into a competitor in the regional energy market capable of generating needed cash.
+Naftogaz's financial performance improved under him.
+When he took over in March 2014, Naftogaz was losing billions of dollars a year.
+In 2018, it turned a profit and contributed through tax and dividend payments 15% of the Ukrainian government's total annual revenue.
+From 2015 to 2019 net contributions to the state budget were US $9 billion.
 In 2016 Naftogaz became the largest taxpayer in Ukraine.

 In 2019, Naftogaz generated a net profit of UAH 50.6 billion, of which 95% was paid to the state as dividends.
-It was a new record for Naftogaz or any other state-owned company in Ukraine.

-14% of revenues to the state budget in 2019 was contributed by Naftogaz.
+It was a new record for Naftogaz, or any other state-owned company in Ukraine.
+In 2019, 14% of state budget revenues was contributed by Naftogaz.